MadelinTom/cloudant-migrate/README.md

 ## Warning
 This code is untested...
 Use at your own risk!

 It does not delete or override anything in your export database - however if something goes wrong you might be left with a half full import database.
-This didn't happen to me though, so good luck.

 ## Cloudant usage
-1. Create a .env file and fill in Cloudant credentials for both export and import instances
+1. Create a .env file and fill in Cloudant credentials for both export and import instances (see `.env_template`)
 2. run `source .env`
 3. run `npm run cloudant`

 Depending on your plan you might hit rate limits - if this is the case increase the API_SLEEP_MS on line 6 of `cloudant/cloudant.js`

 ## Cos usage
-1. Create a .env file and fill in COS credentials for both export and import instances
+1. Create a .env file and fill in COS credentials for both export and import instances (see `.env_template`)
 2. run `source .env`
 3. run `npm run cos`